 This IE is included when the network needs to provide the N3QAI to the UE.

 8.3.2.22 Protocol description

-This IE is included when the network needs to indicate the protocol description to the UE.
+This IE is included when the network needs to provide the protocol description for UL PDU set handling to the UE.